marat569/HDRUE4SS/README.md

 Enables Unreal Engine Native HDR with the power of UE4SS

 Why use this instead of editing engine.ini?
 Engine.ini ignores `r.HDR.Display.OutputDevice`, which is a critical cvar.
 It tells a shader what colorspace we're in -- HDR10 or scRGB.
-Without this script or forcing manually changing the value with something like UUU; it will always default to a value of 5.
+Without this script or manually changing the value with something like UUU; it will always default to a value of 5.
   - The issue with this is that 5 is the value for "scRGB", which Unreal Engine uses only when the game is running in DX11.
 If you play a DX12 game, there will be a colorspace missmatch, and everything will look off.

 This mod sets all values to the correct value -- effectivly making all UE4 and UE5 games have Native HDR!